MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 ## Create a project in Azure AI Foundry portal

-1. In a browser tab, navigate to [Azure AI Foundry](https://ai.azure.com?azure-portal=true).
+1. In a browser tab, navigate to the [Azure AI Foundry portal](https://ai.azure.com?azure-portal=true).

-1. Sign in with your account.
+2. Sign in with your account.

-1. On the Azure AI Foundry portal home page, select **Create a project**.
+3. On the Azure AI Foundry portal home page, select **Create a project**.
 In Azure AI Foundry, projects are containers that help organize your work.

     ![Screenshot of Azure AI Foundry home page with create a project selected.](./media/azure-ai-foundry-home-page.png)

-1. On the *Create a project* pane, you will see a generated project name, which you can keep as-is.
+4. On the *Create a project* pane, you will see a generated project name, which you can keep as-is.
 Depending on whether you have created a hub in the past, you will either see a list of *new* Azure resources to be created or a drop-down list of existing hubs.
 If you see the drop-down list of existing hubs, select *Create new hub*, create a unique name for your hub, and select *Next*.

     ![Screenshot of the create a project pane with automaticly generated names for hub and project.](./media/azure-ai-foundry-create-project.png)

 > **Important**: You will need an Azure AI services resouce provisioned in a specific location to complete the rest of the lab.

-1. In the same *Create a project* pane, select **Customize** and select one of the following **Locations**: East US, France Central, Korea Central, West Europe, or West US to complete the rest of the lab.
+5. In the same *Create a project* pane, select **Customize** and select one of the following **Locations**: East US, France Central, Korea Central, West Europe, or West US to complete the rest of the lab.
 Then select **create**.

 1. Take note of the resources that are created:
 - Azure AI services